NoCymer/NoCymer/README.md

 - 🇨🇵 French student in IT
 - 🐧 Linux enthusiast

 I created several projects which you can find down below.
-Stay safe 🧠
+See ya, stay safe and keep coding. 🧠

 ## Major projects
 <div align="center">